 - 1 teaspoon plus 1 tablespoon olive oil, divided

 - 1 tablespoon minced fresh parsley

 - 1 teaspoon dried thyme

 - 1/2 teaspoon crushed red pepper flakes

 - 1 teaspoon salt

 - Place bread in a food processor; cover and process until coarse crumbs are formed.
 In a large skillet, heat butter and 1 teaspoon oil.
-Add the crumbs, parsley, thyme and lemon peel; cook until toasted.
+Add the crumbs, parsley, thyme and lemon zest; cook until toasted.
 Set aside.